Add support for digital object CSV import/export for authority records

 - File Screen Shot 2020-04-03 at 12.35.33 PM.png added

 - Assignee changed from Peter Van Garderen to Mike Cantelon

 Mike: I am still having trouble with digital object upload on the CentOS test server however.
 The first issue issue I appeared to have was using the correct absolute path.
 Using the tmp/ directory did fix that.
 However, I appear to still be having issues related to file permissions.
 I am able to include your sample tmp/goat.jpg file in a CSV import successfully.
 However, when I try to import any other file (after setting their owner/group to nginx -- see attached), the digital object is still not getting uploaded.

-#21 Updated by Peter Van Garderen 7 months ago
+#21 Updated by Peter Van Garderen about 2 years ago

 - Status changed from QA/Review to Document

 So this CentOS issue has been diagnosed and resolved.
 If using 'tmp/' as the filepath in the CSV file then the digital objects need to be located in the 'usr/share/nginx/atom/tmp' directory and their ownership should be set to the 'nginx' user (which runs the AtoM application).
 GUI CSV import of DO works.
 However, when running the CLI csv:authority-import task it needs to be run with the command 'sudo -u nginx' to work.
 Otherwise the import task will import the metadata in the CSV but run into write permission issues for the file uploads ("File write to /usr/share/nginx/atom/uploads/r/null/... failed")